pi-lar/neuropil/doc/source/identities.rst

-You may opt to add your public identity token as an attribute to this message intent token, and together with both informations at hand everybody will be able send you messages, if you authorize him!
+You may opt to add your public identity token as an attribute to this message intent token, and together with both information at hand everybody will be able send you messages, if you authorize him!
 If you do not authorize him, then everybody would be able to send you messages, but since they are encrypted the neuropil library will have nearly no effort in deleting encrypted spam.
-Be aware that we do not recommend this approach, because it would allow a DoS attack on your identitiy (well, only if the atacker knows your fingerprint).
+Be aware that we do not recommend this approach, because it would allow a DoS attack on your identity (well, only if the attacker knows your fingerprint).

 So instead it is time to become a bit more careful to whom and about what you would like to talk about with